nomemory/andreinc-site/_posts/2021-02-01-xml-to-json-using-mapneat.md

 # Explanation

-Under the hood, **mapneat** uses the [JSON-java](https://github.com/stleary/JSON-java) library to automatically convert an XML Source to an intermediary JSON Source.
+Under the hood, **mapneat** uses the [JSON-java](https://github.com/stleary/JSON-java) library to convert an XML Source to an intermediary JSON Source automatically.

 This step si done automatically when `MapNeatSource.fromXml(xml)` is invoked.

-At this point, any XML information / reference will be "forever" lost.
+At this point, any XML information/reference will be "forever" lost.

 For debugging purposes, if you want to see how the intermediary JSON source looks like, especially for debugging purposes, you can do the following: